 2.)
 The saturation of water with oxygen during the aeration process.

 Given the following parameters, what is the length of time it will take one Turbine Aerator to aerate a water basin?

 1.)
-The length of time for complete oxygenation is dependent upon the amount of contaminants in the water.
+The length of time for complete oxygenation is dependent upon some contaminants in the water.
 If the contaminant level is high, the microbes will grow dramatically in numbers.
-As they grow, they will consume virtually all of the dissolved oxygen as quickly as the Turbine can inject it into the water.
+As they grow, they will consume almost all the dissolved oxygen as quickly as the Turbine can inject it into the water.
 At first, a dissolved oxygen meter would show little or no increase in the dissolved oxygen content.
 As the contaminants are processed and eliminated by the microbes, the microbe population will begin to decline for lack of a food source.
 When this happens, the microbes will consume less dissolved oxygen, and the dissolved oxygen level will start to rise.

 2.)
 The length of time for complete oxygenation will also depend upon the throughput if any, of the contaminated water.
 If there is a large flow-through of contaminated water, the dissolved oxygen will be consumed almost as rapidly as it is injected.
 It likely would never reach saturation.
 If the water is static, meaning no throughput of contaminated water, then the level of dissolved oxygen will eventually begin to rise.
-Septic conditions (i.e. Toxic conditions caused by bacteria) are considered to occur at a dissolved oxygen level of 2.0 parts per million (ppm) or less.
-If the dissolved oxygen is greater than 2.0 ppm, then the aeration process is working in a positive manner.
+Septic conditions (i.e., Toxic conditions caused by bacteria) are considered to occur at a dissolved oxygen level of 2.0 parts per million (ppm) or less.
+If the dissolved oxygen is greater than 2.0 ppm, then the aeration process is working positively.